-These are behaviors so dangerous that they are considered serious threats to marriage.
+These are dangerous behaviors.
+They are considered serious threats to marriage.

-If a fight has grown too intense, it might be appropriate to take a time-out.
+If a fight has grown too intense, it might be necessary to take a time-out.
 Don’t

 forget about the argument entirely.
 Try to revisit this issue once everyone is calmer,